travelling with culture in mind

 The final stop on the 2014 tour was to the Ship & Plough Gastropub, where we caught the tail end of a performance by Hammer’s Music School (pictured above.)
 This year, the Ship & Plough if offering free Music workshops from 7 pm until 2 am, so there is bound to be something to appeal to everyone, no matter what time you drop in.
 Our tour will be there at 7:50 pm this year.

 Nuit Blanche Gimli is a great success.
-I was thrilled to be a part of it from its beginnings in 2014, and was happy to be the guide for the 2015 event, and again for 2016.
+I was thrilled to be a part of it from its beginnings in 2014, and have been happy to be the guide since then.
 Hope to see you there!
 Meet me at the A-Sprire Theatre at 7:30 pm to be part of the tour, or take in any of the events on your own schedule throughout the evening.

 We’ll be hash tagging on Twitter as #NBGimli.
 Look for it, and participate in the tweet-up on Saturday, October 1st to be part of the spirit even if you can’t join us.